Nigel (bishop of Ely): Death and legacy

 Nigel died on 30 May 1169.
-In either 1164 or in 1166, or possibly both, he had been struck by paralysis, and after this he seems to have withdrawn from active affairs.
+In either 1164 or in 1166, or possibly both, he had been struck by paralysis, and after this, he seems to have withdrawn from active affairs.
 He took little part in the disputes between the king and Thomas Becket, although he did agree with his fellow bishops who opposed the king's attempt to reduce clerical benefits.
 He may have been buried at Ely, where a 12th-century marble slab possibly marks his tomb.
 (Note: This slab, which is decorated with an image of the archangel Michael, was found in another church in Ely in 1829 and is now in the north choir aisle of Ely Cathedral.
-The fact that it was found outside the cathedral does not preclude it having once been there, as the cathedral's tombs and monuments underwent two large regroupings, once in the late 17th century and again in the middle 18th century.)
+The fact that it was found outside the cathedral does not preclude it from having once been there, as the cathedral's tombs and monuments underwent two large regroupings, once in the late 17th century and again in the middle 18th century.)

 Nigel was a married bishop, and his son Richard fitzNeal was later Lord Treasurer and Bishop of London.
 (Note: The modern biographer of Roger of Salisbury states that Richard was born before Nigel's consecration, although he gives no source for this information.)
 Another son was William, called William the Englishman.
 Richard, who wrote the Dialogus de Scaccario, or Dialogue concerning the Exchequer about the procedures of the Exchequer, had been taught those procedures by his father.
 Nigel's uncle Roger had at least one son, Roger, who was King Stephen's chancellor; Adelelm, who succeeded Nigel as treasurer after his first term, was probably Roger's son also.
 Another relative was William of Ely, who succeeded Richard fitzNeal as treasurer in 1196, although the exact relationship is unclear.

 Nigel was active in draining the Fens, the swampy land around Ely, to increase the agricultural lands around his bishopric.
 He also fortified the Isle of Ely with stone defences, probably starting around 1140.
 The remains of one castle on Cherry Hill in Ely probably date to Nigel's fortifications.
 Early in his time as bishop he was active in recovering the church's lands that had been granted to knights by his predecessors, and soon after his consecration he ordered an inquest made into the lands actually owned by the diocese and cathedral chapter.
-The bishop spent most of his life in debt, but in the year he died he managed to clear it with his son's help.
+The bishop spent most of his life in debt, but in the year he died, he managed to clear it with his son's help.
 The monks of his cathedral chapter did not like the fact that they were required to pay for the bishop's appeals to Rome to recover his see, or pay for regaining the king's favour.
 Their dislike of their bishop is evident in the Liber Eliensis.
 The art historian C. R. Dodwell wrote of Nigel's efforts: